 Squirrel Pest Control

 OMNIS Pest Control is here to ensure your property is free from squirrels.
-For instance, the includes in your attic, garage, and barn.
+For instance, this includes your attic, garage, and barn.
 While squirrels seem to be our friendly neighbor visitors, no one wants them inside spreading diseases and creating messes.
 OMNIS will help ensure safe squirrel control so you can enjoy them from a distance from your home.

 Most commonly, when most think of squirrels, the common fox squirrel comes to mind.
 But, there are many up the trees and on the ground.
 The squirrel family, Sciuridae, ranges anywhere from a chipmunk to a marmot.
-But the one in the family that needs the most squirrel pest control (and that likes to disturb interiors of homes) is the fox squirrel.
+But the one in the family that needs the most squirrel pest control (and that likes to disturb the interiors of homes) is the fox squirrel.

 Breeding squirrels will nest together, which is late winter and late summer, giving birth mainly in spring.
 Baby squirrels or kittens (kits) will stay in the nest until they fully grow and fend for themselves against predators.